simon0210/blockchain-monitoring/README.md

 For example, I set if we get invoke or query send me email notification and attach graph of metrics

 ## Crash reports
-If you want to share crash information with blockchain monitoring owners, please add following env variables:

-`REPORTS_ENABLED=true`
+Crash reports feature is **enabled** by default.
+Also you can add your contact email for us by env variabale:

 `USER_EMAIL=<your contact email>`

+If you don't want to share crash information with blockchain-monitoring owners, please add following env variable:

+`REPORTS_DISABLED=true`

 Following information will be send:
 * user email